 - The opportunity to brush up on academic skills and retake the Accuplacer for free, with the goal of test out of developmental, non credit bearing classes

 - Community Engagement activities that provide the opportunity for students to give back to their local communities.

-CCRI's Connect to College program is a "College Access Challenge Grant" program funded by the U.S. Department of Education through the RI Office of Higher Education
+CCRI's Connect to College (C2C) program is a "College Access Challenge Grant" program funded by the U.S. Department of Education through the RI Office of the Postsecondary Commissioner.

 This page developed and maintained by Connect to College.
 Send comments and suggestions to .